ckan/ckan/doc/maintaining/configuration.rst

 Default value: |config:ckan.requests.timeout|

-Defines how long requests calls should last before they will timeout.
+Defines how long (in seconds) requests calls should last before they will timeout.

 .. _config-authorization: